Updated: What the govt’s latest advice means for volleyball

 Recreational volleyball can be played outdoors between members of the same household.

-Individual players may also meet with 1 person from another household to practise, train or for coaching outdoors as long as they stay 2 metres apart.
+Individual players may also meet with 1 person from another household to practise or for coaching outdoors as long as they stay 2 metres apart.
 We are advising that, in this case, both individuals should follow strict hand hygiene by washing their hands and their volleyball equipment before and after practise.

 Vulnerable adults and those under the age of 18 should not meet someone from another household for coaching because a third person cannot be present for safeguarding due to social distancing requirements.